Stingrays easy to handle in Shedd Aquarium’s new exhibit

-That changed recently for Shedd members — and on May 17 for all guests — with “Stingray Touch,” the newest seasonal aquarium exhibit that allows visitors to plunge their hands into a warm saltwater pool to experience the scratchy and silky feel of a stingray.
+That changed Monday for Shedd members — and May 17 for all guests — with “Stingray Touch,” the newest seasonal aquarium exhibit that allows visitors to plunge their hands into a warm saltwater pool to experience the scratchy and silky feel of a stingray.

-“I think it’s fabulous,” said Reyleck, 56, from Chicago’s Bridgeport community.
+“I think it’s fabulous,” said Reyleck, 56, from Bridgeport.
 “I think you appreciate the rays a lot more when you can touch them.”

-“They use (their barb) as a defensive mechanism in the wild if they were to be attacked by other animals,” Van Bonn said.
+“They use (their barb) as a defensive mechanism in the wild if they were to be attacked by other animals,” he said.
 “It’s very unusual for people to be injured.
 These guys have been acclimated to being here at the aquarium.
-They’ve been hand-fed and appear to be excited to see people.”
+They’ve been hand fed and appear to be excited to see people.”

-It would be hard to get one’s hand on the barb — stingrays swim fast — but even if one did, Shedd staff regularly trim the stingers with dog nail clippers.
+It would be hard to get your hand on the barb — stingrays swim fast — but even if you did, Shedd staff regularly trim the stingers with dog nail clippers.

 In the wild, stingrays swim in giant groups.
 Here, they also like to stick together.